Skip to Content Top

 • Sports and Recreational Injuries: Inadequate safety measures during sports or recreational activities can result in serious injuries leading to paralysis.

-Different Types of Paralysis
+Exploring the Different Types of Paralysis

 Paralysis is a condition that is defined broadly as the inability to make voluntary muscle movements.
 This comes in several different forms, all extremely surface, but with different impacts on the future life of the injured plaintiff.